-D. PUBLIC INVOLVEMENT/PARTICIPATION
+PUBLIC INVOLVEMENT/PARTICIPATION

-1. Public Involvement and Participation Process
+Public Involvement and Participation Process

-The permittee must implement and document a Public Involvement and Participation process that complies with state and local public notice requirements for actions conducted, when applicable, to comply with this permit.
+The permittee must implement and document a Public Involvement and Participation process that complies with public notice requirements for actions conducted, when applicable, to comply with this permit.
 The following requirements apply:

-The permittee must follow its own public notice requirements to provide opportunities for public involvement that reach a majority of citizens within the permittee’s jurisdiction through the notification process.
+The permittee must follow its own public notice requirements to provide opportunities for public involvement that reach a majority of the public and staff within the permittee’s jurisdictional boundary through the notification process.

-The permittee must provide a mechanism and processes to allow the public to review and provide input on the control measures.
-At a minimum, the permittee must provide a statement on the permittee’s web site that the PDD is publicly available for review and comment.
+The permittee shall provide a mechanism and process that allows for review of the PDD by the public without charge, which may be met by providing electronic copies via electronic mail or posting it on a public website for download.
+In addition, the permittee’s website must provide a statement that the PDD is publicly available for review and comment.
+PDDs available to the public must reflect all updates made prior to the previous 30 days.

-The permittee must have the ability to accept and respond (in accordance with permit requirements) to information submitted by the public, including information on illicit discharges or failure to implement or meet control measure requirements associated with applicable construction activities, applicable development sites, or municipal operations.
+The permittee must have the ability to accept and respond (in accordance with permit requirements) to information submitted by the public, including but not limited to information on illicit discharges or failure to implement or meet control measure requirements associated with applicable construction activities, applicable development sites, or permittee operations.

-2. Recordkeeping:
+Recordkeeping: